SkymouseStudios/skymse-jekyll/_posts/2018-07-10-what-great-brands-do-part-1.md

 ---
 ## Great Brands Start Inside

 When making an apple pie, there are two "core" elements.

 The crust and the filling.

 Now I assume you will be making this pie yourself so it's important to select ripe, healthy apples from the start.

 People tend to judge a pie by its crust, so engineering the golden brown, hand-rolled crust is worth spending time on.

 However, if we spend all our time on the crust and fill our pie with old apples or rotten apples or tasteless apples, no one will enjoy our pie.

 In the same way your choice of apples will dictate much of the flavor and success of an apple pie, the your internal company culture matters just as much as the crust.
 People will excuse a delicious pie for being ugly, but no matter how beautiful your apple pie looks, if it tastes gross, no one will bother with it.

 The insides matter.

 Before you can be great to you clients and prospects, you must take a look at your internal brand and how that affects your team and internal culture.

-### Internal Brand Culture comes first
+### Internal Culture Comes First

 I’ve hear countless companies chant “we have great culture.”
 However, I have had an inside look at those same companies and seen for myself the culture is not "_great_."

 Sometimes it's toxic.